metrasynth/sunvox-guide/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

+If you ever need assistance with the process of getting your work written and included in this book, please reach out through your favorite medium listed at :doc:`/appendices/community-resources`.

 We use GitHub_ to manage our workflow.
 If you plan on editing, authoring, or translating, please sign up there if you haven't already.